 The Global Health Research Units programme funds research proposals from researchers in UK-based (England, Wales, Scotland and Northern Ireland) higher education institutions and research institutes.

-Applications must include a co-applicant or joint lead applicant from a country eligible for ODA funding and relevant to the research proposal.
+Applications must include a co-applicant or joint lead applicant from a country that is eligible for ODA funding and relevant to the research proposal.